 I practice and teach Hatha Yoga, with the goal of creating an experience of unity between breath and movement, and between body, mind and Self.

-Hatha Yoga is the branch of Yoga that unites pairs of opposites; ‘Ha’ means sun in Sanskrit, and ‘Tha’ means moon.
-Its practice is balanced and peaceful.
+Hatha Yoga is the (physical) branch of Yoga that unites pairs of opposites; its practice is balanced and peaceful.
 It is a union between exertion, or the dynamic, and letting go, or the static.

 “(Hatha Yoga is) the physical branch of Yoga practice.
 It includes postures (asanas), breathing techniques (pranayama), seals (mudras), locks (bandhas), and cleansing practices (kriyas), Though known for its ability to bring health, flexibility and realaxation, its ultimate objectives are the purification of the nadis (subtle nerve pathways) and uniting of the outgoing and incoming (or upward and downward) flows of prana.